RibbonDiff — User Guide

 Enable/disable line numbers independently for:

-You can change this in Preferences.
+You can change this in Settings.

 Font, font size and line spacing